deadcodes/me.deadcod.es/docs/Scripts/deaddigger/index.md

     if (not autoscreener and soilBox == nil) then API.logError("Couldn't find autoscreener in inventory\nand soilbox on the action bar") return false
     end
+    if autoscreener then
+        local charges = getChargeCount()
+        if charges == nil or charges < 1000 then
+            API.logError("Found autoscreener\nNot enough energy in chargepack")
+            return false
+        end
+    end
     return true
 end